Possession of a Controlled Substance

 We understand that even though misdemeanor drug possession offenses do not have the gravity and/or severe penalties associated with felony drug crimes—any drug charge can have a devastating long-term impact on an individual’s criminal record, employment opportunities, and reputation.

 More Importantly, we understand how to defend drug possession cases—we prepare to attack and to win.
 Lampman Law is always ready and willing to fight and will perform a full investigation of all cases we handle before offering our advice concerning a case’s resolution.
 In short, we insist on reviewing all the evidence before concluding on the strength or weakness of a case.
 It is equally important, however, that we always offer direct and honest advice to our clients.
 If, after reviewing all the evidence, we determine that a case is unlikely to succeed we timely advise our clients of our opinion and fully explain our reasoning in detail.
-Often, we resolve possession cases without jailtime, probation supervision, or license suspension.
+Often, we resolve possession cases without jail time, or probation supervision.

 WHY HIRE LAMPMAN LAW?